 Try using a phrase that acknowledges the customer’s issue and shows that you’re ready to assist them.
 You could say, “I’m sorry to hear you’re having trouble.
 I’m sure we can help you out,” or “I am sorry that it is causing you problems.
 Let me see how I can assist you.”
 These words show that you empathize with the customer and are ready to provide them with the needed assistance.

 Remember that customer service is all about engaging with the customer to create a positive experience.
 Using the right language and tone, you can ensure that the customers are valued and appreciated.
-A simple “thank you for calling” and offering to help will resonate with customers that need support.
+A simple “thank you for calling” and offering to help will resonate with customers who need support.

 Other phrases that you could use include: